allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 //Pickup First SimObject//
--Shift - Goes through the array of currently visible objects, then picks up the first sim object able to be placed in inventory encountered in the array.
+-E - Goes through the array of currently visible objects, then picks up the first sim object able to be placed in inventory encountered in the array.
 This is useful for when there are so many SimObjects within visibility that the Alphanumeric inputs start getting overwritten.

 //Place SimObject in Receptacle//